pflynn157/compiler-collection/doc/plan/roadmap.md

 * Move the output tests into their own directory
 * Add a dedicated lexical analysis test
 * Replace the C-based lexer with C++ lexer
-* Rebase AST- all functions in "ast.cpp"
+* (DONE) Rebase AST- all functions in "ast.cpp"
-* Rebase AST- functions inherit from statements, blocks on the global scope
+* (DONE) Rebase AST- functions inherit from statements, blocks on the global scope
 * (DONE) Rebase AST- merge all AST headers into one
-* Rebase AST- use struct instead of class/helper functions
+* (DONE) Rebase AST- use struct instead of class/helper functions

 ### Features